huyremy/Matilda-Mini-Browser/README.md

 * ⚡ Lightweight and fast
 * 🚫🥇🗣️ YouTube Without Ads, optimize web experience.
 * 🌍✍️🏆 Ext translate sellect text into Vietnamese (All languages to Vietnamese Only)
-* 🚀 Have no tab but new windows, increase performace, easy to End Task
+* 🚀 Have no tab but new windows, increase performace, easy to End Task (Mod Tabs addon in Turbo vesion)
 * 🖥️ Native Windows application

 ---